GIAA takes you through a timeline of significant events in our development.

 Energy Management Performance; Guaranteed Savings of $6.15M, with a capital investment of $9.9M for increased efficiency and replacement of inefficient equipment.

-Unveiled its new aircraft type B737-700 servicing Guam, Japan and Palau
+- Unveils its new aircraft type B737-700 servicing Guam, Japan and Palau

-Formalized its merger with United Airlines in September 2010
+- Formalizes its merger with United Airlines in September 2010

-Becomes signatory carrier effective July 1, 2010
+- Becomes signatory carrier, effective July 1, 2010

 Delta Air Lines